TallenPeli/ZINC/docs/index.md

 ## Loops

-You can use loops to repeat code multiple times.
-Here's an example of a loop in Zinc:
+Loops allow you to repeat a block of code multiple times.
+In Zinc, you can use the `loop` function to create loops.
+Here's an example:

 ```rust
 main() {